 When it comes to huge, sloppy kisses, large and giant breed dogs have got you covered—literally!
 Large breed dogs are often intimidating (yet somehow stately and elegant at the same time), but they didn’t start out that way.
 Like all of us, they were once clumsy youngsters going through their own awkward adolescence fraught with growing pains.
 You see, large and giant breed dogs are particularly prone to developmental bone diseases, which can be a bump in the road of their early life.

-We’ve already talked extensively about two conditions common in large dogs: hip dysplasia and elbow dysplasia.
+We’ve talked previously about two conditions common in large dogs: hip dysplasia and elbow dysplasia.
 Today, I’ll introduce you to three other common bone conditions we see in growing large and giant breed dogs.

 Panosteitis is often referred to as “growing pains” by veterinarians.
 It is a disease of the fatty bone marrow, causing pain in the long bones of a growing puppy’s body.
 Its exact cause is unknown, but we typically see it in large and giant breed dogs between 5 and 18 months of age.